Bola-coder/Sneakers/README.md

-# A sneaker website that fetches website from an external api and displays them.
+# A sneaker website that fetches sneakers from an external api and displays them.

 The sneaker website is built using contextApi.